radiantearth/radiant-mlhub/docs/source/index.rst

-.. radiant_mlhub documentation master file, created by sphinx-quickstart on Mon Dec 21 11:38:03 2020.
+.. radiant_mlhub documentation main file, created by sphinx-quickstart on Mon Dec 21 11:38:03 2020.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.